mock-foundation/moc/INSTALLATION.md

 # Installation

-App distrubuted as an unsigned binary, so you will need to mitigate some MacOS warnings to start the app.
+App distrubuted as an unsigned binary, so you will need to mitigate some macOS warnings to start the app.

 1. Download Release.
 You can find latest release at [Releases page](https://github.com/ggoraa/moc/releases)